Pritesh-Jawale/PJiOSAppConsole/README.md

 How to Use
 ==========
-You can use PJiOSAppConsole into your <file name>.m writing single line as...
+You can use PJiOSAppConsole into your <file name>.m writing single line as given below...

-![alt tag][PJiOSAppConsole NSLog:@"Your Text" forView:self.view];
+	[PJiOSAppConsole NSLog:@"Your Text" forView:self.view];

 License
 =======